puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_aws.markdown

     notice: Server i-df7ee898 public dns name: ec2-50-18-93-82.us-east-1.compute.amazonaws.com ec2-50-18-93-82.us-east-1.compute.amazonaws.com

-We're we've created a new instance using an AMI of `ami-edae6384`, a key named `cloudprovisioner` and of the type `m1.small`.
-If you've forgotten the available key names on your account you can get a list using the `puppet node_aws list_keynames` command:
+We've created a new instance using an AMI of `ami-edae6384`, a key named `cloudprovisioner` and of the type `m1.small`.
+If you've forgotten the available key names on your account, you can get a list with the `node_aws list_keynames` action:

     $ puppet node_aws list_keynames
     cloudprovisioner (ad:d4:04:9f:b0:8d:e5:4e:4c:46:00:bf:88:4f:b6:c2:a1:b4:af:56)

-You can also specify a variety of other options, including specifying the region to start the instance in, and you can see a full list of these options using the `puppet help node_aws create` command.
+You can also specify a variety of other options, including the region to start the instance in, and you can see a full list of these options by running `puppet help node_aws create`.

-After the instance has been created, the public DNS name of the instance will be returned: `ec2-50-18-93-82.us-east-1.compute.amazonaws.com`.
+After the instance has been created, the public DNS name of the instance will be returned.
+In this case: `ec2-50-18-93-82.us-east-1.compute.amazonaws.com`.

 <object width="560" height="315"><param name="movie"
 value="http://www.youtube.com/v/dAqbLwYzMVk?version=3&amp;hl=en_US"></param><param